 -Be sure to visit homes during off-peak hours to see how many individuals are staffed and how much attention residents are getting.

 -Consider cost, location, bed availability, quality of care, need and provision of services before choosing a home.

 The injury attorneys at Peter Thompson & Associates know the rights of victims who have been injured in Bangor, Portland and elsewhere in Maine.
-Call for a free consultation and advice at 1-800-804-2004.
+Call for a consultation and advice at 1-800-804-2004.